US Soccer Captain Reyna Suspended

-``Everyone that has watched me throughout my career knows how uncharacteristic my actions were after the loss in Costa Rica, and I am sorry for losing my composure,″ Reyna said in a statement released by the U.S. Soccer Federation.
+``Everyone that has watched me throughout my career, knows how uncharacteristic my actions were after the loss in Costa Rica, and I am sorry for losing my composure,″ Reyna said in a statement released by th U.S. Soccer Federation.

-The USSF is investigating whether it can appeal Arena’s suspension, issued by FIFA’s disciplinary committee of FIFA.
+The USSF is investigating whether it can appeal Arena’s suspension, issued by the disciplinary committee of FIFA, soccer’s governing body.
 Reyna’s suspension is final.

 Lewis must sit out the Oct.
 11 game because he was ejected from the Guatemala qualifier for throwing an elbow.
 Stewart received his second yellow card of qualifying in that game, drawing an automatic one-game suspension.